-Although each person’s situation is different, the information in this section provides a general overview of what may happen on the day of the surgery.
-Procedures vary between hospitals and according to whether you have surgery as an outpatient or inpatient.
+Here is a general overview of what may happen on the day of the surgery.
+Procedures vary between hospitals and according to whether you have surgery as an inpatient or outpatient.

 - Admission and preparation

 - The operating theatre